 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: With the advancement of technology, the importance of deciphering the roles of stem cells in the normal and malignant intestinal biology has grown tremendously.
-Aided by several molecular and environmental factors, evidence suggests that the colorectal cancer stem cells exploit the intestinal cellular framework causing the development and spread of the disease, simultaneously promoting a poor prognosis through drug resistance and recurrence-based events.
-Only by a better understanding of the biology of these cells, can there be an improvement in the strategies associated with clinical monitoring and therapeutic targeting required for disease management.
+Core tip: With the advancement of technology, the importance of deciphering the roles of stem cells in normal and malignant intestinal biology has grown tremendously.
+Aided by several molecular and environmental factors, evidence suggests that colorectal cancer stem cells exploit the intestinal cellular framework causing the development and spread of the disease, simultaneously promoting a poor prognosis through drug resistance and recurrence-based events.
+Only by a better understanding of the biology of these cells can there be an improvement in the strategies associated with clinical monitoring and therapeutic targeting required for disease management.

 Iyer DN, Sin WY, Ng L. Linking stemness with colorectal cancer initiation, progression, and therapy.
 World J Stem Cells 2019; In press